Holmview

 Holmview has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Five projects identified by AreaSearch are expected to impact the local area significantly.
-These include Yarrabilba Town Centre, Bahrs Scrub Road & Wuraga Road Residential Estate, The Heights Bahrs Scrub, and Horizon Estate.
+Five projects identified by AreaSearch are expected to impact the local area, significantly influencing its performance.
+These key projects include Yarrabilba Town Centre, Bahrs Scrub Road & Wuraga Road Residential Estate, The Heights Bahrs Scrub, and Horizon Estate.

 Professional plan users can use the search below to filter and access additional projects.